Guide to the Ichetucknee River

 Complete Guide to the Ichetucknee River

 The most popular past-time on the Ichetucknee River is tubing.
 There are several tube renting companies located just outside the Ichetucknee Springs State Park entrance and visitors can rent large tubes and rafts for anywhere from $5 to $20 per flotation device.
 Tubing here is very popular among college students at the University of Florida in Gainesville since it is just a short one hour drive to the park entrance in Fort White.
-Thousands of students tube down the Ichetucknee each year.
+Thousands of students tube down the Ichetucknee every year.

 The headspring (Ichetucknee Springs) of the Ichetucknee River